La Salle University: Men's basketball

 The program has been rated the 53rd "Greatest College Basketball Program of All-Time" by Street & Smith's magazine and 71st by the ESPN College Basketball Encyclopedia.

 La Salle has won one National Championship, one National Invitation Tournament Championship, and advanced to two Final Fours.
 The Explorers have also made 12 NCAA Tournament appearances, won eight Philadelphia Big 5 city championships, and four Metro Atlantic Athletic Conference Championships.
 The program is one of only two schools (with Houston) to have two players in the top 25 in all-time NCAA scoring - Lionel Simmons and Michael Brooks.
 It's also had three National Players of the Year - only Duke University and Ohio State have had more.

 La Salle's last successful run in the NCAA Tournament a surprising run in 2013 when La Salle went to the Sweet Sixteen as an underdog.
-The Explorers pulled off surprise upsets, beating ranked Kansas State and Butler University.
+The Explorers pulled off surprise upsets, beating ranked Kansas State and Ole Miss.

 La Salle also has an extensive history of players who played professional basketball, including Michael Brooks, (1980 College Player of the Year), Joe Bryant (father of Kobe Bryant), Rasual Butler (formerly with the Washington Wizards), Larry Cannon, Ken Durrett, Tom Gola, (NBA Hall of Fame inductee and 1955 College Player of the Year), and Tim Legler (current basketball analyst for ESPN and 4th all-time in NBA three-point shooting percentage).

-The Explorers play in Tom Gola Arena as their main home stadium and The Palestra for Philadelphia Big 5 games.
+The Explorers played in Tom Gola Arena as their main home stadium from 1998 to 2024.
+Following the 2023-24 season, Tom Gola Arena was renovated and is now known as John Glaser Arena.
+The new arena is named after John E. Glaser, an alumni and doner who provided funds for the arena renovation.
+The Explorers play at Xfinity Mobile Arena for Big 5 Classic games as part of the Philadelphia Big 5.